 This is a follow up story for The Adventurous Mailbox.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I’m Andrew Bliss, originally from Cincinnati, OH, now an 18-year expat.
 My labor of love is The Adventurous Mailbox, created with the goal of inspiring kids to travel the world, pick up an extra language or two, and develop a respectful curiosity about the world.
 The result is an adventurous, STEAM-focused package of materials that includes eight adventure books, a top-secret computer coding manual based on our missions, an online community for the kids, and 100s of lessons for teachers and homeschooling parents to use based on our books and characters.

 We keep garnering amazing reviews but have plateaued recently in terms of profit and sales.
 I think I am realizing the limits of what one person can do to market a niche business from the other side of the world.

 Tell us about what you’ve been up to!
 Has the business been growing?

 Over the past year, we launched our new workbook teaching kids the basics of coding through fun missions, and the response was great.
 The critical response, anyway… I imagined that this would be the thing that would perfectly round out our packages and tick off just one more box that would then let my company zoom to the stratosphere and become the huge success it was destined to become.
 It helped, and the reviews felt nice, but it was frustrating that the homeschool market was still reluctant to buy a “foreign” product.

 So, I went after YouTube influencers that I could afford.
 Mommy and teacher vloggers can charge anywhere from $350 to $10,000 for a review or even just a mention.
 After a few really great reviews (better than I even hoped for) and post sponsorships, our sales grew but still didn’t sustain.